thunderseethe/thunderseethe.github.io/content/posts/simplify-base.md

 }
 ```

-`should_inline`, unsurprisingly, makes it decision based on how the variable's occurrence.
+`should_inline`, unsurprisingly, makes it decision based on the variable's occurrence.
 Our first two cases are alarming:

 ```rs